UMiamiLibraries/code4lib2020-get-results-es/creating-docker-file.md

 ## Creating the Dockerfile

 <p>A Dockerfile contains all the commands needed to build a specific image.
-Think off a Dockerfile as a recipe
+Think of a Dockerfile as a recipe
 to build an image.</p>

 <p>Docker images are formed by multiple read-only layers that are representations of the instructions contained